 Feel any different?

-Whether it’s the audience in your next performance or recital, an audition committee, or competition jury, if a proving mindset makes us tighten up and spiral off to the bad place inside, maybe it’s worth giving ourselves permission to adopt an engaging mindset.
-And imagining that we already have their attention and positive regard, and focusing our attention instead on highlighting the cool stuff we like best about whatever we’re playing.
+Whether it’s the audience in your next performance or recital, an audition committee, or competition jury, if a proving mindset makes us tighten up and spiral off to the bad place, maybe it’s worth giving ourselves permission to try an engaging mindset.
+By imagining that we already have their attention and positive regard, and focusing our attention instead on highlighting the cool stuff we like best about whatever we’re playing.

 After all, there’s no way for us to know – let alone change – what’s really going on in their heads.
 Heck, for all we know, the slight frown on their face has nothing to do with our Mozart, and simply means they’re pondering how best to rearrange their sock drawer and spark more joy.